 Share data to inform and coordinate the work of governments, international agencies, and NGOs committed to disrupting extreme poverty in sub-Saharan Africa.
 Work together to democratize development.

-People living in extreme poverty excel at identifying local development solutions that are technically feasible, and politically and culturally achievable.
-Although some existing organizations have employed community-driven development models, none has done so in a way that's scales to the size of the extreme povery problem.
-Yet, a confluence of recent trends has presented an opportunity to support community-driven development at scale: (1) strong donor demand for direct giving experiences; (2) myriad digital channels to move money within and across borders; and (3) proliferating telecommunications within rural Africa.
-Now is the time for technology-fueled poverty disruption.
+A confluence of recent trends presents a unique opportunity to support community-driven development at scale: (1) strong donor demand for direct giving experiences; (2) myriad digital channels to move money within and across borders; and (3) proliferating telecommunications within rural Africa.

 Mike Buckler is the CEO and General Counsel of Village X.

 After returning from Peace Corps Malawi in late 2008, Mike began searching for ways to improve development work in sub-Saharan Africa.
 In his spare time, he served as a board member and grants coordinator for Friends of Malawi (FOM), a non-profit formed by Returned Peace Corps Volunteers.
 Village X arose from grantmaking experimentation at FOM -- in particular, issuing grants to grassroots organizations and using Facebook pages to track outcomes.